Updated January 11, 2023Reading Time: 6 minutes

 Finding the right White Hat SEO company for your business can be challenging.
 The digital marketing industry is entrenched in jargon, making it difficult for marketers to decipher what’s real, what’s realistic and what’s hype.
-We talk a lot about White Hat SEO and why we think it’s the only sustainable approach for businesses.
+We talk a lot about White Hat SEO and why we think it’s the only sustainable organic search approach for businesses.
 Since we have the inside track on how SEO works with an effective online strategy, we thought we’d outline the questions businesses should ask when interviewing an SEO company.
 Here are our top 7:

 1. Does Your SEO Company Offer A Guarantee?